Foods nutritionists never eat late at night

 There’s nothing like a late-night pizza delivery, but it’s just another greasy, high-fat food with the potential to bog down your digestive system and trigger heartburn.
 “The goal is to feel relaxed prior to bed, and you may struggle to get to sleep if your body is trying to digest a very complex meal,” says Planells.

-Find out the worst foods for your brain.
+These are the worst foods for your brain.

 Cereal

 It’s oh-so-convenient, and carby goodness at your fingertips is hard to resist.
 But cereal is notoriously sweet—according to one report, 92 per cent contained added sugar, and the average cold breakfast cereal marketed to adults was 18 per cent sugar by weight.
-Along with all the other reasons it’s bad for your health, all that sugar will spike your blood glucose and boost your energy—something you don’t want happening right before bed.
-And decreased calorie needs at night means that blood sugar will be converted to fat.

 Carbonated beverages